markensonian/markensonian.github.io-reading-notes-/Coder's Computer.md

 1. **Code Completion**

-    - Similar to the predictive text that you see in emails and text messges.
+    - Similar to the predictive text that you see in emails and text messages.
 As you start to type you can press a button and it'll complete it.
-If it doesn't know the exact option a drop down will appear for you to choose.
+If it doesn't know the exact option a drop-down will appear for you to choose.

 2. **Syntax Highlighting**

-    - Color codes the different syntax (or set of rules to a language), so that it helps to understand the formatting.
+    - Color codes the different syntax (or set of rules to a language) so that it helps to understand the formatting.

 3. **Extensions**

-    - More customization of your text editor with useful tools that can alleviate pain points and give assitance while coding.
+    - More customization of your text editor with useful tools that can alleviate pain points and give assistance while coding.
-    This helps with being flexibile while coding.
+    This helps with being flexible while coding.

 4. **Themes**